Acousmodules

 Important note about macOS and security

-From macOS 10.15.4 applications and plugins require to be 'notarized', which means they need a digital signature to identify who made them.
+From macOS 10.15.4 applications and plugins require to be signed and 'notarized', which means they need a digital signature to identify who made them.
 Plugins that are not notarized are blocked from running.
 You will see a message like "Plugin cannot be opened because the developer cannot be verified", or the plugins will simply not appear in the host.

 Nevertheless the following methods can make a plugin running on macOS Catalina and up.

-1. In your DAW, hit <Cancel> to the message, then open System Preferences/Security & Privacy, you should see the plugin mentioned at the bottom.
+3. In your DAW, hit <Cancel> to the message, then open System Preferences/Security & Privacy, you should see the plugin mentioned at the bottom.
 Click 'Allow Anyway' to enable it.

 Open Terminal.
 Type the following three commands, hitting <return> in between: